aptech/docs/docs/CR-csvReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/housing.csv";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/housing.csv";

-    //Row range from the first line to the end of the file row_range = 1;
+    // Row range from the first line to the end of the file row_range = 1;

-    //Read only columns 2 through 4
+    // Read only columns 2 through 4
     col_range = { 2, 4 };

-    //Load the data from columns 2 through 4 into 'x' x = csvReadM(file, row_range, col_range);
+    // Load the data from columns 2 through 4 into 'x' x = csvReadM(file, row_range, col_range);

 Read all rows of one specific column